 This “cable” is actually nylon rope with hard plastic beads.
 Most users find the beads to be very durable even when used on hard surfaces.
 They are said to be shatter-proof.

 This is another great budget option for a good rope.
 It is fairly inexpensive and should hold up well.

 The way a rope turns is very important for getting a good workout.
 Most ropes have ball bearings in the handles to prevent the rope from twisting and tangling as you spin it.
-The weight and material of the cable affects the movement of the rope as well.
-Cables of leather or wire will cut through the air quickly for a very rapid spin.
+The weight and material of the cable affect the movement of the rope as well.
+Cables of leather or wire will cut through the air quickly for a rapid spin.
 Segmented ropes and PVC only cords will move a bit more slowly.
 Heavier ropes will also hold their shape and gain momentum better than lightweight ropes making for a more consistent spin.

 Jump ropes can be general or highly specified for a particular workout.
-Typically lighter weight and thinner cords will be best for speed work and double unders.
+Typically lighter weight and thinner cords will be best for speed work and double-unders.
 Some of these thin cords do not keep a consistent shape or momentum making them a bit more challenging for beginners.
 We looked for a variety of ropes to fit every skill level and workout goal.

 Jumping rope is very difficult without the right size rope!
 Having a rope that is too short or too long can cause you to trip and prevent you from getting a consistent cardio workout.
 All the ropes on this list can be adjusted for your perfect length but some ropes require a bit more effort to adjust than others.
 We looked for ropes that can be adjusted with ease and little expertise.